noobjool/SchnauzerFriends/README.md

 ## Technologies Used

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [React](https://reactjs.org) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### API